Do the Digit Insurance

 The Spinal Twist Pose or Ardha Matsyendrasana strengthens your back muscles and the spinal column as it increases the elasticity of the spine due to twists and turns.
 Additionally, this posture enhances your health and stimulates the performance of the kidney, spleen, and bowels.

-Step 1: Start by sitting on the floor mat and stretching your legs in front.
+Step 1: Start by sitting on the floor mat and stretching your legs.

 Step 2: Now, against the inside of the left thigh, slowly bend your right leg and move your right foot close to the anus.